Continuity of Spiritual Care: Military Chapels "What the What?"

 We should be able to see some patterns and certainly some parallels in our Military Chapel care as well.
 A healthy Church must have leaders who embody the characteristics we mentioned and also be steadfast in her dedication to being a home away from home.
 As the years accumulate in our military service, I am growing more passionate about the need for continuity in our health care system but more so, in our spiritual communities.
 Although the Chapel is not typically on the in-process sheet, it is integral for the overall spiritual health to have a standard that is predictable, replicable and supports every member of the military family.
 These standards, the how to, and the impact of having all of the above is what we call Continuity of Spiritual Care.

-It was said to me by a beautiful friend, Michelle Nash, who exudes quality leadership in every facet as a military spouse and a devout Catholic, “Our Diocese is the ONLY diocese in the world in which the sun NEVER sets.”
+It was said to me by Michelle Nash, military spouse of a retired Soldier, leader, and devout Catholic, “Our Diocese is the ONLY diocese in the world in which the sun NEVER sets.”
 We are all one BIG family under one diocese.
 It would be easy to identify the problem areas and stark lacking in Continuity of Spiritual Care.
 If you have been a part of any church community we could likely sit over several cups of coffee and share in lamentation.
 Instead, I am excited to share why it is important and what is incredibly good when this focus and support is given.
 This message will be given in the light of my personal experience as a 16 year, and counting, Military Spouse and of course as a youth minister...
 There are some main critical elements for Continuity of Spiritual Care for persons who are spiritually sick, for when we are spiritually healthy, and especially with regard to our many transitions.
 This series will identify 6 parts: Permanent Change of Station (PCS), arrival, the many roles we fill as varied individuals, training and support, what Life Teen has to do with any of it, all the way through the inevitable farewell.

 ReplyDelete